Respiratory Care

 Career Outlook

-Graduates of the Respiratory Care degree program can find a variety of employment opportunities in hospitals, home health companies, physicians’ offices, pulmonary function laboratories, and medical equipment sales.
+Graduates of the Respiratory Care program are prepared for in-demand roles in hospitals, home health companies, physicians’ offices, pulmonary function labs, and medical equipment sales.
+These positions offer hands-on experience, career growth, and the chance to make a real difference in patients’ lives.

 BLS.GOV